The Dangers of Being a Police Officer

 Most people understand that the day-to-day work of a police officer can be full of potential dangers.
 Nearly every day, we see news stories of another police officer somewhere in the United States who is hurt or killed.
-We know there are bad people out there who are willing to do us - and any law enforcement officer who gets in the way - harm.
-But do you really understand the real dangers of being a police officer?
+While there are bad people out there willing to do harm to law enforcement officers in there way, but most people aren't aware of all the dangers facing police officers today.

-Most officers also know - or learn very quickly - that there are a select few people who are on the fence, so to speak, over whether or not to comply.
-In those circumstances, how an officer interacts with those folks will very often determine how the encounter will go, which is why soft skills are so important for police officers.
+But there are a select few people who are on the fence, so to speak, over whether or not to comply with law-enforcement officers.
+In these circumstances, how an officer interacts with those folks will very often determine how the encounter will go, which is why soft skills are so important for police officers.

-And then there are those very few people who have every intention of hurting or killing police officers from the very start.
-For those people, no matter what the officer may do, they intend to do harm.
+And then there are those very few people who have every intention of hurting or killing police officers.
+These people intend to do harm, no matter how expertly an officer handles the situation.

-The challenge - and the inherent disadvantage - for police officers in any given citizen encounter is that they never know which kind of person they are dealing with.
+The challenge — and the inherent disadvantage — for police officers in any given citizen encounter is that they never know what kind of person they are dealing with — compliant or murderous.
 And so for a police officer, every single citizen interaction comes with a tremendous amount of risk of being assaulted or killed.

-It's not a surprise to most that police encounter people who may want to hurt them; most people recognize that risk.
+It's not a surprise to most that police officers encounter people who may want to hurt them; this is a recognizable risk.
 What is often underappreciated, especially by career hopefuls who want to become police officers themselves, are the other dangers that come with the job.

-The National Law Enforcement Memorial Fund reports that over the 10-year period ending in 2015, an average 144 officer were killed each year.
-Coupled with the 64 per year feloniously killed, and you can quickly see that the majority of officers - 80 per year - who die in the line of duty are killed by accident or other means besides the hands of a criminal.
+The majority of officers who die in the line of duty are killed by accident or other means besides the hands of a criminal.
 That means the greatest dangers to officers are the least understood or appreciated.

 Traffic Is a Huge Threat to Police Officers